Eigenvalues and eigenforms on Calabi-Yau threefolds: The spectrum on the Fermat quintic

 Note that degenerate eigenvalues are included in this series according to their multiplicities.
 Since our numerical spectrum is not exactly degenerate, we simply use the eigenvalues as they are.
-We give a check of this in Figure \ref{fig:QF_00_weyl}, where we have plotted $\lambda_{n}^{3}/(384\pi^{3}n)$ against $n$ for the $(0,0)$ eigenvalues.
-Weyl's law requires that this asymptotes to $1$ as $n\to\infty$.
+We give a check of this in Figure \ref{fig:QF_00_weyl}, where we have plotted $\lambda_{m}^{3}/(384\pi^{3}m)$ against $m$ for the $(0,0)$ eigenvalues.
+Weyl's law requires that this asymptotes to $1$ as $m\to\infty$.
 Notice that this behaviour is indeed present, implying our volume normalisation is correct.
-However, around $n\sim700$, the eigenvalues begin to grow at a rate faster than that suggested by Weyl's law.
-This occurs as for the larger eigenvalues, the eigenfunctions are less well approximated by the finite basis of functions at $k_{\phi}=3$.
+However, around $m\sim700$, the eigenvalues begin to grow at a rate faster than that suggested by Weyl's law.
+This is a sign that eigenfunctions higher up the spectrum are less well approximated by the finite basis of functions at $k_{\phi}=3$.
 One can see this behaviour in more detail by varying $k_{\phi}$, as was done in \cite{Braun:2008jp}.